NYUHackDays/Unity/README.md

 37. Wait no Magic?
 OH we also had to add a Box Collider to the Player so the Colliders can talk to each other!
 38. Make sure you add a Physics 2D Collider, and not just a Physics because that's in 3D and it won't work!
 39. Click New Component and click New Script, and name it Player with the language Javascript.
+40. Make sure you put the Player script into the Scripts folder.
+It will be inside the Assets folder so click the Assets folder and drag it into the Scripts.